jsutch/flask-restful-sqlite-demo/README.md

-Working with Flask RESTful example
+Working with Flask RESTful with SQLite